pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 - TiDB Cloud stops collecting monitoring information of the cluster.
 - You cannot read data from or write data to the cluster.
 - You cannot import or back up data.
-- TiDB Cloud will not auto resume the paused cluster.
+- TiDB Cloud does not automatically resume the paused cluster.
 - Only the following costs will be charged:

     - Node Storage Cost